 Breaking bad habits

-But what if the lockdown has developed or exacerbated any negative habits you might have?
+But what the restrictions have exacerbated any negative habits you might have?
 What if you are getting up later each day, eating or drinking more, or have given up exercising?
 How can you break these habits?

 1. Choose a substitute